-Options granted in 2016 vested immediately and expire five years from the date of issue.
+Options granted in 2015 vested immediately and expire five years from the date of issue.

-The fair value of each option is accounted for in the consolidated statements of loss and comprehensive loss, over the vesting period of the options, and the related credit is included in the options reserve.
+The fair value of each option is accounted for in the condensed interim consolidated statement of loss and comprehensive loss, over the vesting period of the options, and the related credit is included in the contributed surplus.
+During the three month period ended March 31, 2017 and 2016, the Company recorded share-based payment expense of \$Nil.